Cutoff for Almost All Random Walks on Abelian Groups: Concluding Remarks and Open Questions

 \subsubsection{\theoq: An Explicit Choice of Generators}

-We have shown that if one chooses the generators $Z$ uniformly, then one obtains cutoff whp, at a time which does not depend on $Z$.
+We have shown that choosing the generators $Z$ uniformly gives cutoff \whp at a time which does not depend on $Z$, in many regimes.
 In particular, this means that there is cutoff for almost all choices of generators at a time independent of the choice of generators.
-This `almost universal' mixing time is given by $t_*(k,G)$ from \cref{def-p2:cutoff2:ent-orig}.
+This `almost universal' mixing time is given by $\tent_*(k,G)$ from \cref{def-p2:cutoff2:ent-orig}.
 A question raised to us by \textcite{D:cayley:private} is to find \emph{explicit} sets of generators for which cutoff occurs; see also \cite[Chapter~4G, Question~2]{D:group-rep}.

 \begin{openproblem-ind}\theoq Let $G$ be an Abelian group and $1 \ll k \lesssim \log \abs G$.
-Find an explicit choice of generators $Z$ so that the RW on $G(Z)$ exhibits cutoff.
-Further, find generators so that the cutoff time is $t_*(k,G)$. \end{openproblem-ind}
+Find an explicit choice of generators $Z$ (implicitly a sequence) so that the RW on $G(Z)$ exhibits cutoff.
+Further, find generators so that the cutoff time is $\tent_*(k,G)$ asymptotically. \end{openproblem-ind}

 \textcite[Theorem~1.11]{H:cutoff-cayley-<} shows for the cyclic group $\mbz_p$ with $p$ prime that the choice $Z \cq \sbr{ 0, \pm1, \pm2, ..., \pm2^{\ceil{\log_2 p}-1} }$, which he describes as ``an approximate embedding of the classical hypercube walk into the cycle'', gives rise to a random walk on $\mbz_p$ which has cutoff.
 The cutoff time is not the entropic time, however.
 Although the entropic time is the mixing time for `most' choice of generators, finding an explicit choice of generators which gives rise to cutoff at the entropic time is still open---even for the cyclic group of prime order.